Be sure to stop by our on-site specialty food marketplace and craft beer taproom.more

 We encourage you to apply if you produce original work in any of the following categories: basketry, ceramics, clothing and accessories, decorative fiber, furniture and lighting, glass, jewelry, leather, metal, mixed media, paper, stone, toys and puzzles, and wood.

-- Jury results will be emailed to applicants in September 2013
+- Jury results will be emailed to applicants in late September 2014

 Click here for details about the Baltimore show.